-Equipment manufacturers offer “free” products to individuals.
+Medical Equipment Fraud: Equipment manufacturers offer “free” products to individuals.
 Insurers are then charged for products that were not needed and/or may not have been delivered.

-Unnecessary and sometimes fake tests are given to individuals at health clubs, retirement homes, or shopping malls and billed to insurance companies or Medicare.
+“Rolling Lab” Schemes: Unnecessary and sometimes fake tests are given to individuals at health clubs, retirement homes, or shopping malls and billed to insurance companies or Medicare.

-Customers or providers bill insurers for services never rendered by changing bills or submitting fake ones.
+Services Not Performed: Customers or providers bill insurers for services never rendered by changing bills or submitting fake ones.

-Medicare fraud can take the form of any of the health insurance frauds described above.
+Medicare Fraud: Medicare fraud can take the form of any of the health insurance frauds described above.
 Senior citizens are frequent targets of Medicare schemes, especially by medical equipment manufacturers who offer seniors free medical products in exchange for their Medicare numbers.
 Because a physician has to sign a form certifying that equipment or testing is needed before Medicare pays for it, con artists fake signatures or bribe corrupt doctors to sign the forms.
 Once a signature is in place, the manufacturers bill Medicare for merchandise or service that was not needed or was not ordered.